© 2025 Kansas City Public Radio

 The other is the St. Louis area’s 1st District, held by Rep. Wesley Bell.
 Cleaver and Bell are also the states only Black representatives.

 Terrence Wise, who is Black, said he doesn’t believe it’s an accident Republicans want to redraw lines around the district of a Black representative.
-He's been a worker in the fast-food industry for years, he said, and is the daughter of three girls.
+He's been a worker in the fast-food industry for years, he said, and is the father of three girls.

 If Cleaver's seat is flipped, Wise believes it will strip him and other low-income people of their voice and power at the ballot box.
 He’s already been affected by the Republican legislature's anti-worker efforts, he said, when lawmakers rescinded paid sick leave for workers.